ZoomInfo

 • Negative net churn: Revenue from existing customers grows faster than revenue lost to churn

-• Related metric: Net dollar retention (NDR) measures this same dynamic as a percentage above or below 100%
+• Related metric: Net dollar retention (NDR) measures this same dynamic as above or below 100%

 What Is Negative Churn?